andrewfoongyk/andrewfoongyk.github.io/_pages/about.md

     </p>

     <p style="margin-top:0.4em;">
-      A two-part blog exploring the sunny arguments for Bayesian inference, and then, in part two, taking a critical perspective.
+      A two-part blog exploring the sunny arguments <span style="font-style: italic">for</span> Bayesian inference, and then, in part two, taking a critical perspective.
 Written by members of an avowedly Bayesian Cambridge research group, we look at where the theory breaks, the modelling compromises we make, and the computational hurdles that keep us up at night.
       <br>

       <a href="https://mlg.eng.cam.ac.uk/blog/2021/03/31/what-keeps-a-bayesian-awake-at-night-part-1.html" target="_blank" rel="noopener noreferrer">